 Fact: 36% of event marketers say their biggest challenge is increasing event registration (source).
-But, you can uncover valuable insights to drive attendance rates by conducting surveys before, during, and after professional events.
+But, you can uncover valuable insights to drive attendance rates by conducting online surveys using a survey maker such as JotForm before, during, and after professional events.
 Gathering feedback is a useful practice for any type of event, whether it’s an in-person conference, webinar, live stream, or social media chat.
 Here’s how this works:

 Use feedback from pre-event survey questions to inform your promotional efforts and tweak your upcoming event to fit attendee preferences.
 Example questions include:

 - What is your main reason for attending?